thedoctor2001/BurstPolyExtruder/README.md

 * Determine order (clockwise vs. counter-clockwise) of input vertices ([StackOverflow](https://stackoverflow.com/a/1165943))
 * Polygons and meshes *by* Paul Bourke ([project web page](http://paulbourke.net/geometry/polygonmesh/))
 * Geo-spatial data about the island of Gotland (Sweden) ([Swedish Statistiska centralbyrån (SCB); accessed 2019-02-06](https://www.scb.se/hitta-statistik/regional-statistik-och-kartor/regionala-indelningar/digitala-granser/))
+* Unity - PolyExtruder *by* Nico Reski ([project web page](https://github.com/nicoversity/unity_polyextruder))
+* BurstTriangulator *by* Andrzej Więckowski ([project web page](https://github.com/andywiecko/BurstTriangulator))

 ## How to use

 #### Import assets to Unity project

-In order to add the features provided by this project to your Unity project, I recommend to add the assets by simply importing the pre-compiled `nicoversity-unity_polyextruder.unitypackage`.
-Alternatively, the repository directory `unity_src` features a directory titled `Assets/nicoversity/polyextrude`, which contains all files that should be manually added to the respective `Assets` directory of an existing Unity project.
+To add the features above to your Unity project, I recommend adding the assets by importing the pre-compiled `BurstPolyExtruder.unitypackage`.
+Alternatively, the repository directory `src` features a directory titled `Assets/BurstPolyExtruder`, which contains all files that should be in the respective `Assets` directory of an existing Unity project.
+However, ensure Burst is installed and `unsafe` code is allowed (even when you import the pre-compiled package or add the source code manually).
+In some rare cases, you should check whether Collections (com.unity.collections) is installed.

 #### PolyExtruder.cs class